Jerry-Lau/JavaScript-/docs/React.md

 - No more explicit DOM operations - everything is declarative.

-- Re-rendering on every change ? that seems expensive.
+- Re-rendering on every change? that seems expensive.

 ### 3.Virtual DOM
 #### Makes re-rendering on every change fast.